Ministry of MSME

 Objective

-PM Vishwakarma Yojana strengthens India's 18 traditional craft trades — blacksmiths, carpenters, goldsmiths, potters, weavers, cobblers, and more — by providing them skill upgradation, modern tools, easier credit access, and market linkage support.
+PM Vishwakarma Yojana strengthens India's 18 traditional craft trades.
+Blacksmiths, carpenters, goldsmiths, potters, weavers, cobblers, and more.
+By providing them skill upgradation, modern tools, easier credit access, and market linkage support.

 Eligibility Criteria